Introduction

 Sometimes improvement is about removing, not adding.

-Don’t just focus on weaknesses.
+Do not just focus on weaknesses.

 What do players respond to?
 What makes sessions flow?
 What do parents appreciate?
 What energizes you?